icesuntisuk/icesuntisuk.github.io/AIPrompt.md

 Business Critical Assets: {Identity Data, Financial data, Personal health information}
 Data Classification: {Highly confidential}
 Goals and objectives of the vulnerability assessment: {To identify and prioritize potential vulnerabilities in the network and provide recommendations for remediation and risk mitigation.}
-Timeline for the vulnerability assessment: {4 weeks{
+Timeline for the vulnerability assessment: {4 weeks}
 Team: {3 cybersecurity professionals, including a vulnerability assessment lead and two security analysts}
 Expected deliverables of the assessment: {A detailed report outlining the results of the vulnerability assessment, including identified vulnerabilities, their criticality, potential impact on the network, and recommendations for remediation and risk mitigation.}
 Audience: {The organization's IT department, senior management, and any external auditors or regulators.}